Renowned gardens reveal emergency protection plans as droughts become more frequent

 Click your choice to see results and earn rewards to spend on home upgrades.

 In the wake of extreme weather, municipalities are adopting similar methods to the RHS.
-Los Angeles, for example, has constructed rain gardens that redirect flood runoff to plants, saving water that would otherwise flow through cities and collect pollution before being drained into the ocean.
+Los Angeles, for example, has constructed rain gardens that redirect flood runoff to plants.
+It saves water that would otherwise flow through cities and collect pollution before being drained into the ocean.

 Upson told the Guardian, "Water is the lifeblood of any garden — important not only to human health and wellbeing but the broader environment and wildlife — and we, like the U.K.'s 34 million gardeners, are having to adapt to the new normal…"